 Advisory barristers are specialist lawyers assisting firms and in-house legal teams in relation to complex commercial and public law matters.
 This committee informs and advises the NZBA council on matters relevant to members of the Advisory Bar.
 Its members are: Peter Castle, Derek Johnston, Jane Meares, Michael Webb, Stephen Layburn and Mark Russell.
 Please click here for more information and committee member profiles.

-Bar Care Committee
+Bar Care Panel

 The NZBA recognises the pressures and emotional challenges experienced by members of the bar daily.
-This committee promotes initiatives designed to provide those at the Bar and their support staff with information and skills so that they can remain well while practising successfully.
+This panel promotes initiatives designed to provide those at the Bar and their support staff with information and skills so that they can remain well while practising successfully.
 Its members are: David O'Neill (Chair), Lady Deborah Chambers QC, Jenny Cooper QC, Kate Davenport QC, Antonia Fisher QC, Stuart Grieve QC, Lisa Hansen (including mentoring liaison), Rachael Reed QC, Melissa Perkin.
-Please click here for more information on the members of the Bar Care Committee.
+Please click here for more information on the members of the Bar Care Panel.

 Conduct and Values Committee

 The NZBA is committed to eliminating harassment and discrimination at the bar and ensuring professional conduct by all barristers.
 This starts with individual standards of behaviour, but includes workplace culture and policies.
 The Conduct and Values Committee is tasked with raising awareness about what constitutes harassment and discrimination, developing policy guidelines for the bar and providing information and support for people who are affected.
 Please click here for more information on the members of the Conduct and Values Committee.